Queens Preeclampsia Injury

 Preeclampsia is a pregnancy condition characterized by sustained high blood pressure exceeding 140/90 and the presence of protein in the urine.
 Oftentimes signs of preeclampsia are shortness of breath and edema, or swelling in the face, legs, hands, and feet.
-However, not all preeclampsia patients exhibits the same signs of the condition.
+However, not all preeclampsia patients exhibit the same signs of the condition.
 Preeclampsia is a dangerous condition that often leads to a serious birth injury to the baby.
 It is also the leading cause of death among pregnant women.
-However, if preeclampsia is diagnosed, treated and properly monitored, the risk of personal injury to the baby or mother can be minimized.
+However, if preeclampsia is diagnosed and the medical staff responds to it appropriately, the risk of injury to the baby or mother can be minimized.
 Unfortunately, on far too many occasions doctors do not recognize the signs of preeclampsia.
 Just like other pregnancy-related injuries and birth injuries such as a brain injury, cerebral Palsy, Erbs Palsy, brachial plexus, and a spinal cord injury, serious complications related to preeclampsia often result from the negligence of a medical professional.
 In other words, such injuries often could have been avoided.
-If you or your baby suffered a serious injury as a result of a misdiagnosis or failure to properly treat preeclampsia, it is important that you immediately contact an experienced Queens Preeclampsia Injury Lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.Who is at Risk for Preeclampsia?
+If you or your baby suffered a serious injury as a result of a misdiagnosis or failure to properly treat preeclampsia, it is important that you immediately contact an experienced Queens preeclampsia injury lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.Who is at risk for preeclampsia?

 Doctors and other medical professionals should be on the lookout for symptoms of preeclampsia and other pregnancy complications.
 While any pregnant woman may develop preeclampsia, certain women are more likely to develop preeclampsia than others.
 Such women include those who: